meherbabu/deloitteTasksApp/README.md

 ---------------------------------------
 1. Organize the reactjs code properly into different layers (service, UI etc.,)
 2. Learn Redux and apply in the Middleware of the UI.
-2. Probably use Caching stuff either at UI layer or in the SpringBoot service layer.
+3. Probably use Caching stuff either at UI layer or in the SpringBoot service layer.
-3. Configure Jenkins job to build and deploy once the code is checked-in and deploy it in the respective machines.
+4. Configure Jenkins job to build and deploy once the code is checked-in and deploy it in the respective machines.
-4. Apply more CSS styling to improve the look and feel of the application.
+5. Apply more CSS styling to improve the look and feel of the application.
+6. Has limited knowledge of docker containers, so can try doing that too.